1 - Be an exchange student at an AU Partner University

 Courses, Cost, Experience

 Of course, many students don't know right away which type of program would be best - but you may have a sense of when you want to go, where, and what you hope to study while you're there.
-The advanced search can help you explore your options.
+The program search can help you explore your options.
 Searchable parameters include:

 - Country